 The complaint alleges that the District's website is not in compliance with Section 504 and Title II because it is inaccessible to individuals with vision and print disabilities and individuals with fine motor impairments.
-The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the District's homepage, lunch menu web page, and infinite campus portal web page have accessibility issues for individuals with disabilities.
-She then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.
+The Complainant used website accessibility checkers (PowerMapper and WAVE) and reported to OCR that the District's homepage and calendar web page have accessibility issues for individuals with disabilities.
+The complainant then provided OCR with a list of errors copied and pasted from the website accessibility checker that she used.

-Page 3 - OCR Reference No. 10161287
+Page 3 - OCR Reference No. 10171045

 OCR conducted a preliminary examination of the web pages identified by the Complainant and found possible compliance concerns as to whether the District's website is accessible to individuals with disabilities.
-For example, on the District's homepage, OCR found concerns that the main menu may have submenus that cannot be accessed using a screen reader, buttons that do not have labels describing their purpose, and photographs without "alt tags" describing what the photographs depict.
-OCR found concerns on the District's school menu web page such as a document in portable document format (PDF) that is a scanned image inaccessible to screen reader users and links to six individual slide shows not accessible only using a keyboard.
-OCR found concerns on the District's infinite campus web page such as insufficient color contrast, graphics without alt tags, and a help function not labelled as a link or button and not accessible when using only a keyboard.
-OCR found concerns on the District's calendar web page such as formatting that makes it inaccessible to screen reader users.
+For example, OCR found concerns on the District's homepage such as photographs without "alt tags" describing their content, insufficient color contrast, and a drop down menu that is not visible to screen reader users.
+OCR also found concerns on the District's calendar web page such as functions that are inaccessible to keyboard-only users.

 Prior to the completion of OCR's investigation, the District asked to resolve this complaint pursuant to Section 302 of OCR's Case Processing Manual (CPM).
-On December 19, 2016, the District submitted the enclosed signed Resolution Agreement (the Agreement) to OCR.
+On January 10, 2017, the District submitted the enclosed signed Resolution Agreement (the Agreement) to OCR.
 When fully implemented, the Agreement will resolve the allegations in the complaint.